Asheville Dental Care is dedicated to using digital technology that improves patient care.

 This group of professionals is dedicated to learning and furthering advancements in dental care.
-Initially the organization was focused on the CEREC CAD-CAM technology.
-The proliferation of other digital technology has proven so useful in dentistry, the ACCD now includes digital radiography, imaging, photography, data management, and office software systems as well as other technologies as part of this undertaking.
+Initially, the organization was focused on the CEREC CAD-CAM technology.
+The proliferation of another digital technology has proven so useful in dentistry; the ACCD now includes digital radiography, imaging, photography, data management, and office software systems as well as other technologies as part of this undertaking.

 The ACCD seeks to raise the level of awareness of these exciting technologies as well as offer an avenue of support and training in the wide range of possible applications.
 Members continuously grow in their skills through education, experience and networking with other users to provide their patients with the finest dentistry currently available.

 Periodontal disease is also known as “gum disease.”
 It is a chronic bacterial infection of the gums and bone, and they are what support your teeth and hold them in your mouth.
 The gums are the very foundation of the teeth.
 Periodontal disease can affect all of the teeth, or it can be localized and affect just one tooth or specific teeth.
 It all starts when plaque, the sticky, gooey, whitish-yellow film that forms on your teeth, causes your gums to become inflamed.
 Plaque has bacteria living and growing inside of it.
 If the plaque is not thoroughly removed, it will calcify and harden in calculus, or tarter.